mishic123/dotw-collab/README.md

 ## Version Control and Collaboration!

-This project was an HTML and CSS project using music, gifs, and images to create a sort of drawing!
+This project was an HTML and CSS web drawing using music, gifs, and images to create a sort of drawing!
 The original creator, [msutton22](https://github.com/msutton22/dotw-collab), chose to create a space themed project using Fleetwood Mac's "Never Going Back Again".
 This is a remixed version of that original project that involves new image assets, css animation, and the song "Sweet Disposition" by Temper Trap.